 Today's diesel cars spit out a lot less pollution than older models.
-A combination of a diesel particulate filter (DPF) and NOx-reducing additives, such as AdBlue, mean you can drive a modern diesel car with confidence that there'll be no clouds of black smoke pouring out of your tailpipe and that passers-by won't be left choking in your wake.
+A combination of a diesel particulate filter (DPF) and NOx-reducing additives, such as AdBlue, mean you can drive a Euro 6-compliant diesel car with confidence that there'll be no clouds of black smoke pouring out of your tailpipe and that passers-by won't be left choking in your wake.

 However, this emissions-reducing technology - especially the DPF - needs to be looked after if it's to continue working properly.
-Your vehicle's sensors and computers play a large part in the day-to-day operation of the DPF but it also requires you to alter your driving style: regularly make journeys of at least 15 minutes (when the car can get up to operating temperature) and drive on roads where you can get the car up to at least 65km/h.
+Your vehicle's sensors and computers play a large part in the day-to-day operation of the DPF but it also requires you to alter your driving style: regularly make journeys of at least 15 minutes (when the car can get up to operating temperature) and drive on A-roads, where you can get the car up to at least 40mph.

 But what happens when you can't drive the car as much as before?
 You're now limited to short trips, possibly just once a week - how does DPF regen work when you can't take the car on longer journeys?